joanna-/3D-Printing-Data/README.md

 This repository contains data gathered from 3D printing machine MonkeyFab Spire.
 Each directory contains data samples gathered from different prints, some of them being fault.
 The data

+## Data usage

+You are free to use this data under *Creative Commons Attribution 4.0 International* license.
+If you use our data, please cite us as #TODO.

 ## Data format

 Generally, repository contains two types of data files: